Convex-Dev/design/docs/cad/003_encoding/README.md

 ### Semantic correctness

 Checking semantic correctness is to validate that the cell value makes sense / has meaning in the context that it is used.
-A cell could be structurally correct but contain values that are illegal in some application (e.g. a Vector that should contain all Integers actually containing a String).
+A cell could be structurally correct but contain values that are illegal in some application (e.g. a Vector that should contain Integers but actually contains a String).

 Checking for semantic correctness is application defined and outside the scope of CAD003.